best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 If you feel like you are writing code that you might consider turning into a package, consult this book and strive to apply as many of the recommendations as you go.
 This will make the final polish and packaging much simpler and will produce packages that are easier for third-parties to trust and use.
 ```

+### Modularised analysis and layout

+With all the other guidance in mind, it is worth considering how these tips can be applied in structuring your codebase and enhancing your end-user experience.

+In practice throughout exploratory development it is hard to know what the final product will look like, but often the following pattern is sufficiently flexible for final publication.

+1. Explore the data or problem space in either notebooks or scripts
+2. Once results and outputs become clearer, extract the core parts of the experiments into their own set of modules.

+    ```{admonition} Example
+    After working on a computer vision problem, an analysts notices that aquiring the images from some form of online source is a common function used in many places in the exploratory notebooks.
+    <br><br>She then extracts that functionality into the `loaders.py` module of her Python project, documents it, decides to write a simple test for it and imports it back into her notebook to be used down the line.
+    ```

+3. Decide what is the appropriate output of this analysis.

+    ```{admonition} Example
+    The same analyst from point the previous example, decides that she is done solving her computer vision problem.
+The code works in a notebook and she is confident that it is ready to be used as a pipeline. <br><br>She then uses the modules and functions she has built up from her analysis to create a final script that she calls `process.py` that she can configure using a configuration file and re-run as needed to produce required results.

+    ```

+Ultimately, our example analyst might decide that she wants to guide the user through what is happening in her pipeline, so she might grab a copy of the exploratory notebook she used and adapt it into a step by step explanation (written in Markdown cells) of what the method she developed does alongside the Python code driven examples.

+This sort of approach allows for a collection of modules to be testable and easily documentable, allows for a reproducible single script to orchestrate the whole process and also allows for more in-depth and interactive presentations using notebooks or rendered notebooks to the end-user for methods that feel like they need extra explanation.

+In short, writing analysis like this is like bootstraping yourself from scratch.
+You explore what you need to do, write the code to do it, when the code is ready you extract it from your experimental environment into your own [module](modules), test it and document it.

+Once you're done, you then use your own code to further your analysis.
+This one-off cost of refactoring is likely to be absorbed by the time savings of having more robust code during further exploration.

-### Notebooks
+## Notebooks

 It is worth touching upon using Jupyter or other kinds of Notebooks that allow running of your code.

 Although individual notebooks could seem like a good way to containerise your analysis for distribution, for larger projects this is perhaps not the best idea.

-Notebooks are inherantly opaque to version control software like `git`.
+Notebooks are inherently opaque to version control software like `git`.
 Simple text files like scripts can be version controlled easily as you can see which lines changed from one version to another.
 Notebooks store their internal workings in a much more complicated form, hence seeing the changes from one notebook to another as differences line by line is not possible in common version control tools.

 Furthermore, defining and keeping functions within notebooks is prohibitive to testing.
 It is not really possible to test individual cells of a notebook with standard external tooling.

 Lastly, one of the key issues with notebooks when they are used as methods for running a pipeline is the ability to run cells out of order.
-In practice this means a user can by accident execute steps in the wrong order causing issues and different results.
+In practice this means a user can accidentally execute steps in the wrong order causing issues and different results.

 However the great strength of notebooks is their flexibility in displaying results while you are exploring data and their ability to present final research code alongside a narrative written in markdown.
 Therefore the top 2 reasons to use notebooks in the project lifecycle is to: